Skip to main content

 Whether you joined Laurier in the fall or are starting this winter, January is full of opportunities to meet new people, explore campus life, and get involved.
 Join us for a fun and interactive drop-in designed to help you intentionally meet new people and build meaningful friendships.
 Through guided activities and small-group conversations, you’ll connect with peers who share similar interests, experiences, and goals.
 Come ready to meet, mingle, and start forming your campus community!

-Drop in to access academic support from Student Success’s Study Skills, Writing Services, and Math & Stats.
+Drop-in to access academic support from Student Success’s Study Skills, Writing Support, and Math & Course Support.
 Whether you’re looking for help understanding course material, improving your writing, organizing your workload, or navigating academic expectations, our staff are here to support you.
 You can ask questions, explore resources, or simply get guidance on how to stay on track throughout the term.

 • Wednesday, Jan.
 28, 2026 from 1:30 to 2:30 p.m.